 - The Chilli Pickle serves southern Indian cuisine on railway trays.

 - There’s a very original menu at Murmur, set in six arches in Brighton’s new seafront plaza.

 - Try Silo, the UK’s first zero-waste restaurant – it would be in Brighton!

 - Not feeling all that adventurous?
 64 Degrees has twice won ‘Best Restaurant in Brighton’ awards, and Michael Notman-Watt who works there has just won Sussex Young Chef of the Year.

 - Or try Britain’s favourite street food – fish and chips on the beach.

 - Look through the list of winners of the top twenty best restaurants in Brighton.

 - Try Bincho Yakatori – just around the corner from my hotel.
 I met Peter Marshall, editor of Chef magazine there, and we both agreed that the cauliflower tempura was the best we’d ever tasted…I’ve attempted to replicate it at home, but never even nearly succeeded.
-They have an excellent selection of saki there.
+They have an excellent selection of sake there (go here for more information on sake).
 It’s an informal place, known by locals for its excellence, so often full to bursting.

 Activities for foodies